OurServings/foo/README.md

-The result of 1 + 3 is 4.
+The daily depreciation cost of Men's socks is daily_depreciation_cost.